hieuvp/learning-monitoring/prometheus-introduction/README.md

 - Pushing time series is supported via an intermediary gateway.
 - Targets are discovered via service discovery or static configuration.
 - Multiple modes of graphing and dashboarding support.

+- Visualizations can be shown using a built-in expression browser or with integrations like Grafana.
+- It stores metrics in memory and local disk in an own custom, efficient format.

 The Prometheus ecosystem consists of multiple components, many of which are optional: